How much a hen do costs is one of the biggest topics that can arise when planning a hen party.

 3 Golden Hen Do Budgeting Rules

 - Don’t spend more than the bride can afford.

-Planning a wedding is one of the most expensive times in a girl’s life.
+Planning a wedding is one of the most expensive times in a girl’s life and the average cost of getting wed these days is around £30k!
 While you obviously want to throw your girl the best hen ever, you have to bear in mind that her pennies are having to go a long way these days.

 Of course, you could bypass this hurdle by deciding to incorporate the cost of the bride’s share into what each hen pays which is very common, but that doesn’t come without its own issues.
 Which leads us onto…